Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

     - Spaces include Availability Targets to describe where they should be scheduled.
 This has the effect of determining which clusters, in a specific physical or logical location, should be used as a target for the Space.
 - Profiles: are groupings of required Capabilities that have a consistent, semantic meaning within an organization.
 They enable platform builders to curate what workload characteristics will be supported by their platform and for users to reference those characteristics without knowing details about how they are implemented.
     - Spaces include Profiles to describe the characteristics (in the form of Capabilities) of the Space.
 This has the effect of adding required Capabilities to the Space and influencing where it is scheduled; Spaces transitively require all Capabilities that are required by any Profiles a Space includes.
+    - The Profiles included in a Space also have an impact in the Space scheduling: only clusters from Cluster Groups that provide all rerequired capabilities in the Profiles will be candidates to be used as a target for the Space.
 - Traits: are collections of Kubernetes resources that are deployed into Spaces when they are created.
 They deliver required, pre-configured, and consistent content to Spaces.
     - Profiles include Traits to deploy reusable content into Spaces when they are scheduled.
 This has the effect of automating the configuration and creation of Kubernetes resources, for users.